Josepe75/pvlab/README.rst

 PVLAB is a project devoted to the development and improvement of scientific software for the measurement, calibration and modeling of the performance of photovoltaic devices and solar sensors.
-PVLAB package born from the efforts in data treatment during the calibration of pyranometers at the `Laboratory of Photovoltaic Solar Energy (PVLab)`_ of the `Research Center for Energy, Environment and Technology (CIEMAT)`_ in Madrid, Spain.
+PVLAB package born from the efforts in data treatment performed during the calibration of pyranometers at the `Laboratory of Photovoltaic Solar Energy (PVLab)`_ of the `Research Center for Energy, Environment and Technology (CIEMAT)`_ in Madrid, Spain.
 In next releases, ``pvlab`` will provide sets of tools, mainly consisting in